-Most of the legislation covering the operation and regulation of the legal market is over 35 years old.
+Most of the legislation covering the operation and regulation of the legal market is more than 40 years old.
 It is increasingly out of date and unfit for purpose.
 While some reforms were brought in 2007 and 2010, the whole framework can be confusing and, in some cases, contradictory.
 New legislation is needed to better protect consumers and allow the Scottish legal services market to thrive.

 An independent review of the regulation of legal services was announced in April 2017.
 Its purpose was to make independent recommendations to reform and modernise the framework for the regulation of legal services and complaints handling.
 Esther Roberton led the review and published her report ‘Fit for the Future - Report of the Independent Review of Legal Services Regulation in Scotland on 23 October 2018.